 RFDs enable municipalities to bring forward emerging issues that cannot wait to be debated at Convention.
 While RFDs also allow the AUMA Board and members to propose actions or policies for membership to consider, the RFD process is less formal than the resolutions process.

 The process for RFDs is outlined in AUMA’s Municipal Leaders’ Caucus Policy.
-AUMA has developed a RFD Template which members can fill out and submit along with proof of council endorsement to Rachel de Vos, by May 25 for Summer Municipal Leaders’ Caucus, which takes place June 12 to 14, in Camrose.
+AUMA has developed a RFD Template which members can fill out and submit along with proof of council endorsement to Rachel de Vos, by March 1, 2019 for Spring Municipal Leaders’ Caucus, which takes place March 27 and 28, 2019, in Edmonton.

 Approved resolutions are assigned to one of AUMA’s standing committees, which then makes recommendations to the AUMA Board on next steps.
 AUMA provides updates on RFD outcomes through the Digest.